WXXI-FM: Sale to WXXI

 On October 7, 2022, the WXXI Public Broadcasting Council announced it would purchase WJZR from Rust.
-The $1.2 million deal is structured as a $675,000 payment as well as an additional $525,000 donation by Rust to WXXI; the acquisition was completed on January 24, 2023.
-WXXI intends to return the station to service in 2023 on a noncommercial basis as the first FM frequency for its news/talk programming, currently heard only on WXXI (1370 AM), with a new call sign likely to be selected at that time.
+The $1.2 million deal was structured as a $675,000 payment as well as an additional $525,000 donation by Rust to WXXI; the acquisition was completed on January 24, 2023.
+WXXI pledged to return the station to service in 2023 on a noncommercial basis as an FM frequency for its news/talk programming, originating from WXXI (1370 AM), with a new call sign to be selected; on May 10, 2023, the station took on the WXXI-FM call sign, with the previous WXXI-FM (91.5) concurrently becoming WXXO.
+The new WXXI-FM soft launched on May 24, 2023.

+WXXI-FM going live with a strong FM signal allowed WRUR-FM, which was airing afternoon programming from WXXI due to a lack of a strong FM signal for the all news station, to drop Connections with Evan Dawson and All Things Considered and go in a full time music direction.